One of the 10 Best Books of 2013 reviewed by Critical Margins.

-Dana Sajdi is Assistant Professor of History at Boston College.
+Dana Sajdi is Associate Professor of History at Boston College.
 She is the editor of Ottoman Tulips, Ottoman Coffee: Leisure and Lifestyle in the Eighteenth Century (2008) and coeditor of Transforming Loss into Beauty: Essays in Arabic Literature and Culture in Memory of Madga Al-Nowaihi (2008).

 "Sajdi has done a great service to Middle Eastern Studies by alerting researchers to the necessity of locating original copies of manuscripts and comparing them with the published texts.
 Her zeal in comparing passages and indicating discrepancies in Ibn Budayr's original and edited copies is amazing . . .
 Dana Sajdi is to be complimented for producing this impressive book which is a joy to read in its elegant style.
 It is an analytical case history, fully documented and thoroughly investigated, and constitutes a major contribution to Middle Eastern socio-cultural studies."

 "Sajdi's discussion of Ibn Budayr as a commoner historian helps us to understand the long history of what she terms 'unusual authors' . . .
 There is much fascinating material in The Barber of Damascus for readers interested in the history of literary genres . . .
 Dana Sajdi is a talented scholar."